 CYO meets every Tuesday night throughout the school year for topic nights.
 Our meetings run from 7:30-9pm in the St. Michael’s Parish Hall.

 Men's Prayer Group consists of men of the parish who meet once a month (3rd Saturday) in the teacher's lounge after 8:30 AM Mass to share Sunday's scriptures (1st, 2nd readings, and Gospel).
 We open with prayer, share Sunday's scripture, and end with prayer.
 Coffee and goodies are served.
 All men of Holy Spirit are welcome.

 Rosary Altar Society

 This is an organization of the parish.
 We meet on the first Tuesday following the first Sunday of each month from October to May.
 There is no meeting in January.
 The meetings begin in church at 7:30 P.M. with the recitation of the Rosary and a service dedicated to our Blessed Mother.
 We proceed to the parish hall, where there is a business meeting followed by a program and refreshments.
 Our dedicated members furnish and refurbish the altar linens, provide hosts for Communion, sew Baptismal robes for babies being baptized and provide an award for a graduating 8th grader in the school.
 Funds for our charitable activities are raised through our annual cake sale and Coffee Klatch on Super Bowl Sunday and pour Palm Cross sale.
 We have an Annual Mother/Daughter Communion Breakfast in October, a woman’s retreat in October, a Christmas Party, A Theater/Luncheon Day our in April, and a May Crowning at our May meeting.
-Our Moderator is Deacon Joe Carlo.
 We invite all women of the parish to join us.